schuylerh/HW3/README.md

 >Object-Oriented Languages focus on modeling real-world entities and their interactions, resulting in languages that support encapsulation, inheritance, and polymorphism to manage complexity in large software systems.
 >
 >Functional Languages emphasize immutability and pure functions, leading to languages that facilitate reasoning about code behavior, enable easier parallelization, and reduce side effects.
+>
+I liked ChatGPT's response here because of the comparisons that it is making for each paradigm.
+It relates procedural languages to hardware because they provide features and abstractions that map closely to the way computer hardware operates.
+Procedural langauges offer more control over the system's performance and behavior.
+For example, procedural langauges like C provide pointers that allow programmers to write and read specific memory locations directly.

+Object Oriented Languages is related to modeling real world entities.
+For example, a car would be represented by a car class and attributes such as the make and model.
+This helps to manage complexity and keep things organized.

+##